How to watch Doctor Who online: season 12 free streaming options around the world

 How to watch Doctor Who season 12 online for free in the UK

-The first episode of Doctor Who Season 12 (aka the New Year's special) will be broadcast on BBC One on January 1 at 6:55pm - so get the kettle on five minutes early!
+The first episode of Doctor Who Season 12 (aka the New Year's special) will be broadcast on BBC One later today at 6:55pm - so get the kettle on five minutes early!
 Then stick a reminder in your calendar for the second episode on Sunday January 5 at 7pm, which will be its regular timeslot for the rest of season 12.

 If you can't get to the TV (this is what happens if you buy a Nintendo Switch deal for kids at Christmas to be fair), then you can watch live on your mobile, tablet, iPad, laptop or gaming console via the official BBC iPlayer app.
 Or as an alternative, there's also the handy TVPlayer.com which allows you to livestream a bunch of other UK freeview channels too.